 Your login credentials need to be strong to maintain security of your website and other u3a websites that reside on the same server.
-WordPress suggests between 6 and 24 characters for Username and Password but SiteWorks experience to date has shown us that some plugins (like an App) require a strong password.
+WordPress suggests between 6 and 24 characters for Username and Password but SiteWorks experience to date indicates that we need a strong password.
 We strongly suggest that all SiteWorks Users adopt strong Usernames and Passwords now to avoid future issues.
 Your username or password must not include any reference to your u3a, your role, or your personal information.

-Your case sensitive Username should consist of at least 10 characters with a mixture of upper and lower case letters and/or numbers, the hyphen (-) the underscore (\) the at sign (@) and the full stop (.).
+Your case sensitive Username should consist of at least 10 characters with a mixture of upper and lower case letters and/or numbers, the hyphen (-) the underscore () the at sign (@) and the full stop (.).
 Usually the person setting up your access will ask you what your preferred Username should be.
 This cannot be changed once it has been set.

-Your Password should consist at least 12 characters with at least one upper case letter, one lower case letter, one number, and one special character.
+Your Password should consist at least 12 characters with at least one upper case letter, one lower case letter, one number, and one special character and we recommend it is changed every 6 months.